 Home to one of the best protected sections of the Mesoamerican Barrier Reef, Puerto Morelos offers easy shore diving or boat trips to nearby Cancun.

-Known for nearby cenote dives and the Sian Ka’an Reserve, Tulum has a unique variety of dive sites to enjoy in the shadow of its famous Mayan pyramids.
+Known for local cenote dives and the Sian Ka’an Reserve, Tulum has a unique variety of dive sites to enjoy alongside its famous Mayan pyramids.

-Located just north of the Belize Cayes, the quintessential fishing village called Xcalak offers up the Mesoamerican Barrier Reef and Banco Chinchorro.
+Located just north of the Belize Cayes, this quintessential fishing village offers spectacular diving over the Mesoamerican Barrier Reef and Banco Chinchorro.

 For better readability of the table, pass into the landscape mode.